Gypsy Woman (Crystal Waters song): Chart performance

-"Gypsy Woman" peaked at number eight on the US Billboard Hot 100 and went to number one on the Billboard Hot Dance Music/Club Play chart.
-It also earned Waters three American Music Award nominations.
-In the United Kingdom, "Gypsy Woman" debuted at number three on the UK Singles Chart on May 12, 1991 – for the week ending date May 18, 1991.
-The following week, the song peaked at number two on the chart, becoming Waters' highest-charting song in Britain.
-It also soared to the number one position on the UK Dance Singles Chart.
+"Gypsy Woman" peaked at number eight on the US Billboard Hot 100 and topped the Billboard Dance Club Play chart.
+In the United Kingdom, "Gypsy Woman" debuted at number three on the UK Singles Chart on May 12, 1991.
+The following week, the song peaked at number two, becoming Waters' highest-charting song in Britain.
+It also peaked atop the UK Dance Singles Chart.
 Retitled "Gypsy Woman (La Da Dee)", the song was the highest-debuting single for a new act on the UK Singles Chart at that time.
 Its debut at number three on the chart was later eclipsed by Gabrielle's "Dreams" entering at number two in June 1993, then by Whigfield's "Saturday Night" debuting at the top of the chart in September 1994.

-In the rest of Europe, "Gypsy Woman" peaked at number one also in Belgium, Italy, the Netherlands, Spain and Switzerland.
-And it peaked within the top 10 of the charts in Austria (3), Denmark (6), Finland (3), Germany (2), Ireland (3), Portugal (2) and Sweden (8).

-"Gypsy Woman" was awarded with a gold record in the United Kingdom for 400,000 singles sold and in the United States after 500,000 units were sold.
-When the song was coming down in the chart rankings, it appeared on the benefit album Red Hot + Dance in a new incarnation mixed by Joey Negro, who took the song into a new musical direction.
+In the rest of Europe, "Gypsy Woman" peaked at number one in Belgium, Italy, the Netherlands, Spain and Switzerland.
+It entered the top 10 of the charts in Austria, Denmark, Finland, Germany, Ireland, Luxembourg, Portugal and Sweden.
+"Gypsy Woman" was awarded with a platinum record in the United Kingdom for 600,000 singles sold and streamed, as well as a gold record in the United States after 500,000 units were shipped.